e2nIEE/pandapower/doc/estimation.rst

 How to Define Measurements
 --------------------------

 Measurements are defined via the pandapower *"create_measurement"* function.
-The physical properties which can be measured are set with the type argument and can be one of the following: *"p"* for active power, *"q"* for reactive power, *"v"* for voltage and *"i"* for electrical current.
-The element is set with the element_type argument, it can be either *"bus"*, *"line"* or *"transformer"*.
-Power is measured in kW / kVar, voltage in per unit and current in A. State Estimation power measurements are given in the producer system.
+There are different physical properties, which can be measured at different elements.
+The following lists and table clarify the possible combinations.
+Bus power injection measurements are given in the producer system.
 Generated power is positive, consumed power is negative.

 Types of Measurements
 ~~~~~~~~~~~~~~~~~~~~~